 Process Steps:

-- Kneading: Developing the gluten structure for elasticity.
+- Kneading: Figuring the behavior of the gluten structure to achieve elasticity.

 Equipment:

-- Mixing Equipment: Dough mixers for incorporating all ingredients uniformly.
+- Mixing Equipment: Dough mixers for mixing all other ingredients with the flour or any other substance uniformly.

-- Sheeting and Cutting Equipment: Rollers and cutters for consistent noodle shapes.
+- Sheeting and Cutting Equipment: Special rolling and cutting tools for regular and same-shape noodles.

 - Frying Equipment: Deep fryers for pre-cooking.

-- Air-Drying Equipment: Conveyor dryers for non-fried instant noodles.
+- Air-Drying Equipment: Pneumatic continuous conveyor dryers for non-fried instant noodles.

-- Packaging Equipment: Form-fill-seal machines for airtight packaging.
+- Packaging Equipment: Vertical form-fill-seal machines for vacuum packing applications are used.

 Types of Noodles